andela-mmichael/landing-page/README.md

 # landing-page
-This is landing page generator.
+This is a simple landing page generator.